fsackur/fsackur.github.io/_posts/2017-10-08-using-delegates-in-powershell.md

 ```
 The benefits of this approach are:

-	* The type system will help force your colleague Kevin Hamfist to use it correctly rather than slip some bodge into your codebase
+* The type system will help your colleagues to use it correctly
 * It's easy to wrap layer upon layer upon layer
 * Error handling is kept separate from business-as-usual processing
 * Other benefits that I'll think of after I click 'Publish'

 Happy callbacking!